-A JV may fail during the early stages, for example, if the partners are unable to agree on one or more essential conditions for completion under the joint venture agreement, or, in extreme cases, a JV will fail even before the JVA has been finalised and one party will accuse the other of having breached obligations to negotiate in good faith.
+A JV may fail during the early stages, for example, where the partners are unable to agree on one or more essential conditions for completion under the joint venture agreement, or, in extreme cases, a JV will fail even before the JVA has been finalised and one party will accuse the other of having breached obligations to negotiate in good faith.

 More often, disputes arise over the management of the JV.
 The commercial failure of the project often exacerbates or creates tensions between parties.
 This happens especially in the case of the bankruptcy of a JVC or one of the JV partners, which in turn adds to the legal complexity of the dispute.
-Areas of dispute include the following related categories: disputes over corporate governance, disputes over failures of cooperation, disputes arising from one partner’s alleged failure to commit sufficient resources to the JV and making necessary investment in the JVC, disputes as to the fundamental viability of a project, allegations of fraud and dishonesty, and misappropriation of proprietary information.
+Areas of dispute include the following related categories:

 Although disputes are notoriously difficult to predict (aside from perhaps in the construction industry) some techniques at the stage of drafting the contract may avoid and manage conflicts.